HenryLi-0/raven/README.md

     <img src="raven_banner.png" alt="banner"/>
 </div>

+<sub>It's open sourced!
+Hardware licensed under CERN OHL S v2.
+Software licensed under GNU GPL v3.</sub>

 ---

+## Raven

-[Raven](https://github.com/HenryLi-0/raven/) is an open source spinning LED light display (like a disco party light of sorts), built for Hack Club's [Highway](https://highway.hackclub.com/)!
+[Raven](https://github.com/HenryLi-0/raven/) is an open source spinning LED light display, built for (and generously funded by)Hack Club's [Highway](https://highway.hackclub.com/)!

 ## Introduction
 Since being introduced to an LED strip during FRC at the start of 2024, I realized I really like LEDs.
 Like a little too much.
 This could also be seen with the 10 LEDs from my [Hackpad](https://github.com/hackclub/hackpad/pull/224) back in October 2024 and when I brought it on a robotics trip to BattleCry in June 2025 (iykyk).
 Simply, I kinda like LEDs a lot.

 Now inspired by the lights at the venue of the aforementioned robotics trip (and the lights show that occured near the end of the event), that brings us here!
 Introducting Raven, a spinning LED display that uses 50 LEDs spread across 5 panels, spinning *really* fast.
 Using a Hall Effect Sensor for speed measurement, the measured values for angular prediction, and wireless control for wireless communications, Raven is capable of producing sector-based effects, rainbow gradients, strobes, and more, with a full 360 degree range of the room, or any sector of it!
+Apart from being an almost disco ball of sorts, the mechanism itself allows it to also act as an LED light display, almost looking like some sort of Vegas Sphere, except as a cylinder.

 This project took over a hundred hours to make (with tons of redesigns!), and, retrospectively, I guess it's just because I think LEDs look pretty cool.
-The idea of replicating what happened in the venue really kept me going, and, now staring at what's been created, I think those hours were worth it.
+The idea of replicating what happened in the venue really kept me going, and, now staring at what's been created, I think those hours were worth it!
+Learned lots a things along the way, such as reading datasheets, power in general, and implementing stuff from the ground up!

-## More Pictures!